jeanetteanane/hike-ground/README.md

 # Hikegrounds
-Hikegrounds is a FullStack CRUD Web Application created with Nodejs.
+Hikegrounds is a Full Stack CRUD Web Application created with Nodejs.
 ![Hikegrounds Homepage](https://user-images.githubusercontent.com/101072798/215591202-f69b4dd6-e838-46a9-accd-39e9ee5167d9.png)
 Hikeground is a website where hikers from around the world can create, add and review hiking grounds.
 This web application was created using Node.js, Express, MongoDB, Passportjs etc.